 Coritsol is our body’s safety mechanism.
 But when cortisol is too high or too low it sends signals to the body’s four main systems that something is wrong, creating symptoms that indicate an unhealthy amount of stress exposure.
 Learn about the connection between cortisol and stress so that you can reduce or even eliminate these harmful symptoms.

 Many female patients do not realize that their symptoms – anxiety, fatigue, sleep issues, and weight gain – are a direct result of an imbalance in stress hormones: Cortisol and adrenaline.
 In turn, this can cause irregular periods, bleeding that is too heavy or too light, and fertility complications.

 The Love Is Medicine Project is designed to help you practice self-love, self-care, and self-accountability so that you can start the process of emotional and physical healing.
 Razi Berry talks with Dr. Doni about the three sources of love and creating the best environment for our bodies and mind to thrive.

+Discover how dealing with betrayal can cause damaging physical and emotional stress on the human body that results in lasting health ramifications.
 Betrayal is a devasting thing.
-Whether from our spouses… Or best friends… Or a family member or business partner (or boss)… Or a community or organization… It cuts us deep and leaves sometimes lasting impacts on our lives.
-Do you know what else it is?
-Common.
-And so is the stress response and patterns of […]
+Whether from our spouses… Or best friends… Or a family member or business partner (or boss)… Or a community or organization… It cuts us deep and leaves sometimes […]

 The best way to address HPV and dysplasia is with a comprehensive approach that addresses the issues triggering the susceptibility in the first place – such as stress, leaky gut, and/or food sensitivities – and then use well-researched nutrients and herbs to help your body fight off the virus and make healthy new cells.